Urayasu D-Rocks

-Urayasu D-Rocks, commonly known as the D-Rocks, or the Shining Arcs, is a rugby union team owned by NTT Communications and is part of Japan's Rugby League One competition, currently in Division 1.
-Given the name, the team is based in Urayasu City, Chiba Prefecture in the Kantō region.
+Urayasu D-Rocks (浦安ディーロックス), commonly known as the D-Rocks, or the Shining Arcs, is a professional Japanese rugby union team owned by NTT Communications and compete in the Japan Rugby League One (JRLO) competition.
+The team is based in Urayasu City, Chiba Prefecture in the Kantō region.
 The team has undergone several re-brands throughout its history, most recently in 2022, rebranding from Shining Arcs Tokyo-Bay Urayasu in line with the newly formed Japan Rugby League One competition in 2021/22, to the Urayasu D-Rocks in 2022 onwards.